Health Concern On Your Mind?

 Learn about medications commonly used for bipolar disorder, how they work and possible side effects.

-WebMD explains the symptoms and treatments of bipolar I disorder, and how bipolar I is different from other types of bipolar disorder.
+WebMD explains bipolar II disorder -- also known as manic depression.
+Plus, symptoms, treatments, and how bipolar II is different from other types of bipolar disorder.

 ©2005-2016 WebMD, LLC.
 All rights reserved.